hashin/jekyll-now/_posts/2020-06-10-appetite-for-a-darker-worldview.markdown

 I was reading about Boris Johnson’s chief adviser Dominic Cummings and his wide ranging interests.
 About the eclectic blog posts that he writes and the breadth and depth of his knowledge.
 Despite all this, he fought an “uncivil” war from front, driving a deep wedge between different segments of British society.
 So clearly, “knowledge level” of someone is no guarantee of a better, more civilised conduct when it comes to politics and its machinations to acquire power.
 A Democratic society should be wary of creating “powerful” people.

 For a civilised society, strong men and women are not the ones who sport a 56”.
 No man or woman is a match to the power that the state holds.
 But what makes the state powerful is its institutions.
 So if you are looking for a strong leader, it should be someone who nurtures these institutions - not someone who demolishes them to enhance his/her personal power.
 If history teaches us anything, this very behaviour ultimately leads to their downfall.
-Sometimes taking the entire realm as they go down.
+Sometimes taking the entire realm with them as they go down.

 <hr>
 Before you go forward, here's an image to set the mood (work by an artist named [Dhruvi Acharya](https://www.instagram.com/dhruviacharya/?hl=en) ):